Our user cases

 To ensure optimum use of data, Hydroclimat ensures that deliverables are formatted to Covéa’s exact requirements.
 Climatic data are supplied in NetCDF format, a standard enabling easy handling of climatic information.

 In addition, each data set is accompanied by technical documentation describing the methods employed, the data sources, and instructions for their use and interpretation.
-This documentation is indispensable for risk management experts, enabling them to make full use of the information provided and effectively integrate climate data into their climatic perils prevention strategies.
+This documentation is indispensable for risk management experts, enabling them to make full use of the information provided and effectively integrate climate data into their climate hazard prevention strategies.

-What are the expected results in terms of climatic perils prevention?
+What are the expected results in terms of climate hazard prevention?

 The results of this project will provide Covéa with a robust and unique prospective climate database, enabling it to model in greater detail the climatic perils incurred on French territory.
 Covéa’s objective is to be able to insure its customers in the most precise and appropriate way possible against climatic perils, by integrating the best risk analysis and modeling methodologies in order to hold a better prevention of climatic perils.